-The tightening stage monitors the clutch and is always set.
+The tightening stage monitors the clutch.
 Shut-off in the tightening stage takes place when the clutch is released.
 If the parameterized angle or time is reached before the clutch is released, the rundown is aborted and evaluated with NOK.

 Parameter Explanation Range of values Abbrev.
 Speed Set speed for rotation. ± (Minimum speed 2 to maxi- mum speed) n (rpm) Time If the check box is activated, the time is monitored during rundown.
 If the check box is deactivated, the angle is monitored during rundown.
-Maximum Angle Set a value for the angle.
-If the clutch is not released within this value, the run- down is aborted.
+Maximum Angle High limit for angle reached.
+If the clutch is not released within this value, the rundown is aborted.
 Angle: 0° - 65 535° AngMax (deg) Max. tightening time Tmax (ms) Set a value for the time.
-If the clutch is not released within this value, the run- down is aborted and evaluated with NOK.
+If the clutch is not released within this value, the rundown is aborted and evalu- ated with NOK.
 Duration: 0 ms - 32 000 ms Time (ms)